 This idea of our intellectual and ideological failure is the dominant narrative of our time.
 It’s embedded in all the catchphrases that we’ve been referring to.
 “There is no alternative,” said Thatcher.
 “History has ended,” said Fukuyama.
 The Washington Consensus: the thinking has already been done, the consensus is there.
 Now, the premise of all these proclamations was that capitalism, extreme capitalism, was conquering every corner of the globe because all other ideas had proven themselves disastrous.
 The only thing worse than capitalism, we were told, was the alternative.

+Now, it’s worth remembering when these pronouncements were being made that what was failing was not Scandinavian social democracy, which was thriving, or a Canadian-style welfare state, which has produced the highest standard of living by UN measures in the world, or at least it did before my government started embracing some of these ideas.
 It wasn't the so-called Asian miracle that had been discredited, which in the ’80s and ’90s built the Asian “tiger” economies in South Korea and Malaysia using a combination of trade protections to nurture and develop national industry, even when that meant keeping American products out and preventing foreign ownership, as well as maintaining government control over key assets, like water and electricity.
 These policies did not create explosive growth concentrated at the very top, as we see today.
 But record levels of profit and a rapidly expanding middle class, that is what has been attacked in these past thirty years.

 Now, I want to use the rest of my time just to say that this was not the first time, that this -- if we look back at the past thirty-five years, we see this slamming of the door on alternatives just as they are emerging repeating again and again.
 Many of you were here for the opening address from Ricardo Lagos, the former president of Chile, who talked about another September 11th, which was another one of those moments, a far more significant one, when a very important democratic alternative, the real third way, not Tony Blair's third way, but the real third way between totalitarian communism and extreme capitalism was being forged in Chile.
 And that was the great threat.